Reading time: 16 min.

 • Overuse harsh chemicals on your hair – frequent use of bleach or hair dye can cause hair loss, as the strong chemicals in them penetrate the hair shaft, damaging it and also irritating your scalp.

-• Eating a restrictive diet – some vitamin deficiencies can cause hair loss, so not getting enough nutrients, such as iron, zinc, biotin, vitamin D, or vitamin E can have a negative impact on your hair health.
+• Eating a restrictive diet – some vitamin deficiencies can cause hair loss, so not getting enough nutrients, such as iron, zincbiotinvitamin D, or vitamin E can have a negative impact on your hair health.
+That’s why it’s important to eat a healthy diet if you are worried about hair shedding and want to help improve hair growth.

 • Excessive exposure to the sun – too much sunlight is not good for your hair, as it can dry it out.
 Not wearing a head cover in hot weather can lead to summer hair loss.